allisonburtch/consultancy/index.md

 ### We believe that humanity is on the verge of many possible futures.

-We help teams of people build inspiring products.
+We help teams of people **build inspiring products.**

-We thrive on the difficult and have the range to hold space for complicated projects.
+We **thrive on the difficult** and have the range to hold space for complicated projects.

-We align your mission and your product, your dream with reality, so that you can be fully grounded in your own integrity as you plan and build.
+We align **your mission** and **your product**, your dream with reality, so that you can be fully grounded in your own integrity as you plan and build.

 <br>